On the number of independent solutions of algebraic differential equations: Order one differential equations

-From Theorem \ref{characterizinggentype} alone, one can deduce, for instance that any order one equation whose generic type is $\mc C$-orthogonal provides a positive answer to the question of \cite[beginning of section 7]{noordman2022autonomous}.
+\begin{rem} From Theorem \ref{characterizinggentype} alone, one can deduce, for instance that any order one equation whose generic type is orthogonal to $\mc C$ provides a positive answer to the question of \cite[beginning of section 7]{noordman2022autonomous}; namely, is there a $D$-algebraic element which is not $D^n$-finite for any $n\geq 1$?
 See also \cite[Section 1.2]{kumbhakar2024classification}, where the question is discussed.
 The observation of \cite{kumbhakar2024classification} uses the difference in the structure of algebraic relations between solutions of an equation of general type and a $D$-finite equation, an idea also exploited in \cite[section 7]{noordman2022autonomous} to give an example of a $D$-algebraic, but not $D$-finite function.
 The examples of \cite{noordman2022autonomous} and \cite{kumbhakar2024classification} are order one equations of general type (e.g. \cite{noordman2022autonomous} uses an example given by Rosenlicht \cite{notmin}).
 Additional very early examples of equations of general type can be found in \cite{shelah1973differentially} and \cite{kolchin1974constrained}, where they were used in a similar capacity to that of \cite{notmin}.
-Each of these equations has the property that the type of a generic solution over the field of definition is $\mc C$-orthogonal in the language of model theory - as we have seen in order one, this property corresponds to being of general type.
-Many additional examples of higher order equations have now been shown to be $\mc C$-orthogonal.
-For instance, the $j$-function \cite{freitag2017strong}, more generally uniformizing functions of genus zero Fuchsian groups \cite{casale2020ax}, and Painlev\'e equations \cite{nagloo2017algebraic} each give examples of higher order equations answering the question posed in \cite{noordman2022autonomous}.
+Each of these equations has the property that the type of a generic solution over the field of definition is orthogonal to the constants - as we have seen in order one, this property corresponds to being of general type.
+Many additional examples of higher order equations have now been shown to be orthogonal to $\mc C$.
+For instance, the $j$-function \cite{freitag2017strong}, more generally uniformizing functions of genus zero Fuchsian groups \cite{casale2020ax}, and Painlev\'e equations \cite{nagloo2017algebraic} each give examples of higher order equations answering the question posed in \cite{noordman2022autonomous}. \end{rem}